dbushale-spec/IT-Home-Lab/Project-01-Action-Directory-Lab/README.md

 ### What I Learned
 I learned that a Domain Controller stores and manages Active Directory data, authenticates users and computers, and provides centralized administration for a Windows domain.
 Promoting the server to a Domain Controller created the company.local domain and prepared the environment for user, group, and policy management.

+## Step 7 - Create Organizational Units
+### What I Did
+Created Organizational Units named Employees, IT, HR, and Finance within Active Directory Users and Computers.
+### What I Learned
+I learned that Organizational Units (OUs) are used to logically organize Active Directory objects.
+OUs allow administrators to group users and computers by department and simplify management, delegation, and Group Policy deployment.

 ---

 ## Screenshots / Evidence